jtnuttall/pure-noise/README.md

 The library's unified `Noise p v` type enables powerful composition patterns:

-**Complex Compositions with Monadic Chaining:**
+#### Complex Compositions

-Use the `Monad` instance to create noise that depends on other noise values:
+The `Monad` instance is useful to create noise that depends on other noise values:

 ```haskell
 -- Use one noise function's output to modulate another